 Star of Arkansas state-of-the-art supercomputer with over 1200 computing cores

-In addition to the facilities in the department, other instruments are available on campus for use by faculty and students.
-These include a number of electron microscopes, atomic force microscopes, confocal microscope and integrated circuit fabrication facilities.
-The university maintains a fulltime glassblower and machine shop.
+Other instruments available on campus for use by faculty and students include a number of electron microscopes, atomic force microscopes, confocal microscope and integrated circuit fabrication facilities.
+The university also maintains a full-time machine shop.

 For specific research areas see faculty listing